MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-directquery-about.md

 ### Understand the format of queries

 The general format of Power BI Desktop queries uses subselects for each table they reference.
-The Power Query Editor query defines the subselects.
+The Power Query Editor query defines the subselect queries.
 For example, assume you have the following [TPC-DS](https://www.tpc.org/tpcds/default5.asp) tables in SQL Server:

 ![Screenshot that shows TPC-DS tables in SQL Server.](media/desktop-directquery-about/directquery-about_09.png)